nia-vf/cloudboyz/branch-notes/add-azure-arm-resources-sdk/creating-credentials.md

 ## How to set up Credentials to call get Resource SKU Details

 The List Resource SKUs API retrieves a list of Compute SKUs available for a Subscription.
-Because this data is tied to a Subscription, firstly you’ll need to create a subscription in Azure, and secondly you will need to create credentials tied to this subscription.
+Because this data is tied to a Subscription, firstly we will need to create a subscription in Azure, and secondly we will need to create credentials tied to this subscription.

 To create the required Credentials, we must: